 In-class Instruction Aids

 A variety of audio-visual and other equipment is available for use during lectures.
-The Media Equipment division (now AV Installation and Classroom Services) of Instructional Development provides in Broida 1610 and 1640 a lectern computer connected to a data projector, with a DVD drive, a second data projector to project onto a side screen, a hard-wired microphone connected to the PA system, and a wireless microphone in 1610.
-Each room also has a document camera whose output you can connect to the data projector.
-The lecture demonstration area also has overhead projectors, several video cameras, two types of electronic blackboard system, and a document camera.
+The Media Equipment division (now AV Installation and Classroom Services) of Instructional Development provides in Broida 1610 and 1640 a lectern computer and two data projectors.
+In 1610, one projector faces the center screen, and the other one faces a screen at stage left.
+In 1640, the two screens are side by side on the front wall.
+Both rooms have a PA system.
+In 1610, a wireless microphone is available, and in 1640, there is a hard-wired microphone.
+Each room also has a document camera whose output you can show on the data projector (via the computer).
+The lecture demonstration area also has overhead projectors, several video cameras, an electronic blackboard system, and a document camera.
 Until the advent of iClicker Cloud, Instructional Development also provided some equipement for the iClicker in-class polling system.
 This page gives information about the iClicker system, the two electronic blackboards (an iPad system and a Monoprice tablet system), and a document camera that belongs to the physics department.

 For perhaps the past few decades, professors have been experimenting with a variety of in-class exercises in order both to assess their effectiveness in presenting course material and to get some idea of how well their students are learning the material.
 The means used to collect students’ answers have ranged from flash cards to a variety of electronic devices, some hard-wired and some that operate via infrared transmission.
 To solve the various problems inherent in these systems, a team of physicists at the University of Illinois has developed a radio-frequency-based device they call “iClicker.”